wendahere/JAWS/wenda.md

 Added buttons to control servo on web, changed Stop to red.
 [Current code](https://github.com/wendahere/JAWS/blob/master/Content/MotorANDUltrasoniccodes/M%26TMARK7%23Version1.py).
 Below is the most updated image.

 ![Image update](https://raw.githubusercontent.com/wendahere/JAWS/master/Images/4%20feb%20update.PNG)

+Jayvien made OLED code with Ultrasonic sensor.
+I helped to make it into a function.

+#Week 18

+I used the OLED function and put it into the main code.
+Current code has Motors, Ultrasonic sensor, OLED and servo.
+It is currently at first version.